utah-cs4470-sp23/class/assignment4/README.md

 - Flattening
 - Code generation

+**IMPORTANT:** Ideally, your compiler will typecheck the AST, flatten it, and then typecheck the (now flattened) AST a second time in order to catch flattener bugs.
+However, depending on how you have structured your compiler, it may not be convenient to typecheck twice.
+Therefore we are permitting a differnt option where your compiler supports two different modes.
+First, when your compiler gets the `-t` option, it typechecks the AST and prints it in s-expression form as describe below.
+Second, when it gets the `-f` option, it flattens the AST (without typechecking first) and then typechecks it before printing s-expressions.
+If you choose this second option, you will still need to print s-expressions containing type information before and after flattening, but no single execution of your compiler will need to run the typechecker twice.

 Recall that the subset of JPL that we are working with contains values of just four types: `bool`, `int`, `float`, and `int[,]`.
 In this assignment we will refer to the last of these as `pict`.
 These